grim7reaper/INIConfig/README.md

 ### Global Properties

-Right now, the global properties are not supported.
-All options should be contained inside a section.
+Right now, global properties are not supported.
+All options should remain inside a section.

 ### Duplicate Options